wp-plugins/gregs-threaded-comment-numbering/readme.txt

 2. Hierarchical comment numbering using the default theme and the provided styling

 == Revision History ==

+**1.2, 31 March 2009**

+* This version brings higher performance, several minor enhancements, and a revamped administrative interface; it is recommended for all users.

 **1.1.2, 13 February 2009**